Double Ball Roulette

 Inside Bets

 There is the option to place a Straight Up bet on an individual number, including 0 and 00.
 In this case, the chips are placed within the betting box containing the preferred number.
 If either ball lands on your number of choice, your payout will be 17 to 1.
-If both balls land on your preferred number, you will be paid out at a rate of 34 to 1.
+If both balls land on your chosen number, you will be paid out at a rate of 34 to 1.

 Placing a Split bet on two adjacent numbers is also an option.
 The chips in this case are positioned on the line separating the two numbers.
 Winning Split bets in Double Ball Roulette pay out at a rate of 8 to 1 when only one of the balls lands on a winning number.
 If both balls end up in the same pocket, the payout will be 16 to 1.